melt-umn/ableC-lvars/README.md

 `Lattice<a>* lat = destr_lattice(leq_a, lub_a, display_a)`

 Note that no `free` function can be specified when constructing a destructive lattice, since programmers are responsible for handling freeing within their `lub` operation.
-Also note that the `lub` function is assumed to mutate the first argument to form the new value.
+Also note that the `lub` function is assumed to mutate the first argument to form the new value upon each `put` (discussed below).

 ## Part 3: Creating an LVar

-Once a programmer has a lattice `lat`, they can create an associated lattice variable as follows:
+Once a programmer has a lattice `lat`, they can create an associated lattice variable of type `Lvar<a>*` as follows:

 `Lvar<a>* lvar = newLvar lat;`